 The main dishes in a meal in Vietnam usually have to be full of nutrients, often including rice, vegetables, meat, or fish (protein in general).
 But that doesn’t mean it’s easy to eat, especially if the food is greasy or under-seasoned, the appetite will disappear very fast.
 Every Vietnamese side dish exists for that situation, helping each main dish become more special and attractive.

 1 - Vietnamese side dishes from pickled foods

 Possessing a delicious sweet and sour taste, pickles have the ability to stimulate the taste buds, blurring the grease in dishes.
-This is one of the most loved side dishes in Vietnam, especially on Tet holidays when there are many Banh chung and meat.
+This is one of the most loved side dishes in Vietnam, especially on Tet holidays - Vietnamese new year when there are many Chung cake and countless dishes from meat.
 Eating a rustic meal in Vietnam, you will more often see pickles made from vegetables, then tubers, and fruits, while meat, fish, milk, or eggs pickles exist but are much rarer to see.

 Pickled foods are extremely popular Vietnamese side dishes - Source: chiecthiavang